 Would you like to learn more about the inner workings of State Government and a variety of career fields?
-The Office of Policy and Management (OPM) offers unpaid student internship opportunities each semester (Fall, Winter/Spring, and Summer) for students in good standing who are actively pursuing an advanced or undergraduate degree.
+The Office of Policy and Management (OPM) offers unpaid student internship opportunities each semester (Fall, Winter/Spring, and Summer) for students in good academic standing who are actively pursuing an advanced or undergraduate degree.
 Our internship program provides qualified students the opportunity to gain valuable experience in the workforce.
 To be eligible to intern at our agency, participants must be in good standing with their learning institution and actively pursuing an advanced or undergraduate degree (Bachelor’s, Master’s, JD or PhD).

 Click on the links below for details about current OPM internship opportunities.
-Please specify in your cover letter and which position(s) you would like to be considered for.
+Please specify in your cover letter which position(s) you would like to be considered for.

 Budget and Financial Management Division:

-Comprehensive Planning and Intergovernmental Policy Division:
+Intergovernmental Policy and Planning Division: